evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 # Using metric presets

-Evidently has ready-made `metric_presets` that group relevant `metrics` in a single Report.
+Evidently has ready-made Metric Presets that group relevant Metrics in a single Report.
 You can use them as templates to evaluate a specific aspect of the data or model performance.

 To use the Preset, create a `Report` object and specify the chosen `preset` in a list of `metrics`.
 You should also point to the current dataset and reference dataset (if available).
 If nothing else is specified, the Report will run with the default parameters.